Kaspar T. Locher Summer Creative Scholarships

-It varies across disciplines, but they usually number 10-12 poems; 4-5 short stories totaling 25 pages in length or an excerpt of similar length from a longer work; 5-6 recordings of music or videos; 11-15 images of paintings, photographs, sculptures, etc.
+It varies across disciplines, but they usually number 10-12 poems; 4-5 short stories totaling 25 pages in length or an excerpt of similar length from a longer work; 5-6 recordings of music or videos, amounting to no more than twenty minutes; 15-20 images of paintings, photographs, sculptures, etc.

 May I ask a member of the Locher committee to write a recommendation for me?